A commitment to diversity, equity, and inclusion

 The ASWB Board of Directors provides input and approves the committee appointments made by the Board president each year.
 Committee composition reflects geographic, racial, and ethnic diversity and includes administrators and member board public members and social work members.
 Because the Exam Committee is part of the exam development process, volunteers serving on this committee are chosen to reflect diversity in practice setting, ethnicity, race, and geography and do not have to be serving on their jurisdictional board.

 ASWB’s 2021 Education Meeting, “Responsive Regulation for Public Protection,” will dedicate a day to DEI and regulation going forward.
-Member board members and staff are encouraged to attend.
-Registration is open!

 How DEI informs the work of regulators will be a focus in 2021 and the future.
 As always, ASWB staff are available to consult with members about the association’s services, the exams, and regulation.